clef/clef-wordpress/CHECKLIST.md

 # Full Features Test Checklist
 This file presents a master list of WP Clef’s features to facilitate systematic testing before major releases.
 It is designed to utilize GitHub’s MarkDown checklists.
 So, to run a full test, copy-n-paste the raw contents of this file into a [new GitHub Issue](https://github.com/clef/wordpress/issues/new).
 Then check the boxes as you complete the steps.

-Abbreviations:
+**General Legend:**
-- SW = Setup Wizard
+- SW: Setup Wizard
-- WP = WordPress
+- WP: WordPress
-- WPC = WP Clef (i.e., the Clef plugin for WordPress)
+- WPC: WP Clef (i.e., the Clef plugin for WordPress)
 - :boom: = boom = awwww yeeeeah = [cue theme music](http://www.youtube.com/watch?v=X5AfjAXcBXY), RT [this](https://twitter.com/landakram/status/434091346916167680), smile and remember how fresh-n-clean Clef is

 ## Uninstall Process